KailenC/Bracket-Website-group-project/README.md

 As we work on our project backlog, feel free to suggest other languages and/or frameworks that could make tasks easier because Kailen and I have minimal project expierience.
 Also, If you guys are ever working on some feature and feel that it could use a section in our README due to its importance or complexity, do not hesitate to add either a little blurb or a ToDo note for later :)

+!!! for mac you need to run: brew install node

+After install, you can run "npm start" in frontend or backend file